Breath Alcohol Section

 Certified Gas Standard

 The Certified Gas Standard is a dry gas mixture containing a concentration of ethanol in nitrogen.
 The standard is purchased by an accredited vender and the concentration is verified by the FAAs within the Breath Alcohol Section.
-The gas is used in the same manner as the Certified Simulator Solution.
-The EBT analyses a sample of the gas with every breath test to verify that the instrument is accurately determining the concentration of alcohol.
+The EBT analyses a sample of the gas with every breath test to verify that the instrument is accurately determining the concentration of alcohol at the time of the test.

 Operator Certification